The Board of Directors oversees the Foundation. Members (in alphabetical order) include:

 A native of the East Side of St. Paul, Paul grew up a few blocks from the childhood home of Herb Brooks.

 Doug has been a Board Member since 2008.
 He was born and raised in Minneapolis and attended Roosevelt High School.
 There, he played football, hockey and baseball.
 Doug then attended St. Thomas College in St. Paul and was a four-year hockey letter winner.
 For three seasons, Doug skated in the Minnesota North Stars organization.
-For the past 23 years, he has been the publisher of Let's Play Hockey.
+From 1986 to 2016, he was the publisher of Let's Play Hockey.
 Doug brings a wealth of knowledge of hockey at all levels and keen insights to how to improve the game.
 He also relies on his close and longtime friendship with Herb.

 Doug and his wife Linda reside in Minneapolis with their son Devon and daughter Megan.